RagnarokMew/ZoteBoat/assets/DATA.md

 - `drop_curr2`: int, the amount of `currency2` awarded to the player when the enemy is killed
 - `drop_curr3`: int, the amount of `currency3` awarded to the player when the enemy is killed
 - `drop_curr4`: int, the amount of `currency4` awarded to the player when the enemy is killed
+- `frame_duration`: int, the duration of a single frame of the enemy animation

 An example enemy would be: